 WILLIAM Penn and Oliver Wendell Holmes, both lawyers, can be imagined debating fiercely across two centuries, about The Inner Light.
 Holmes famously stated his position at the opening of his book The Common Law : "The life of the law has not been logic, it has been experience."
-Penn, on the other hand, urged his Quaker followers to strip away centuries of books, teaching and traditions, viewing in quiet contemplation their individual Light Within.
+Penn, on the other hand, urged his Quaker followers to strip away centuries of books, teaching, and traditions, viewing in quiet contemplation their individual Light Within.
 Since the other central Quaker belief is that "there is that of God in every man", the implication is that it is open to everyone to know the right behavior by thinking hard enough about it.
-No books, preachers, ceremonies needed, and in fact such tokens of society's experience can be badly misleading.
+No books, preachers, ceremonies needed, and in fact, such tokens of society's experience can be badly misleading.
 Penn did not forcefully pursue how much of the outcome came directly from God and how much was then elaborated by logic; his point was the truth is most readily discovered by contemplation, uncluttered by the world's discussion.

 |Oliver Wendell Holmes|

 That Penn would have acknowledged some truth to Holmes' position can be surmised from the struggle he had with the argument that solitary contemplation cannot lead to an organized moral code of behavior within a society.
-The example of his time was a the Hippie generation is a more familiar example.
+The example of his time was the Hippie generation, is a more familiar example.
 What is to prevent a society which depends on silent introspection from concluding that monogamy,personal Hygiene,, and recreational drug avoidance are useless intrusions into the joy of personal freedom?
-Responses having to do with sexually transmitted diseases, harm to the education and welfare of unparented children, disagreeable responses to the undesirable body odors of others, and the spread of addiction by example to those who wish to minimize unnecessary temptations, are all examples of hostility by others who may not have achieved equal illumination from their inner lights.
+Responses having to do with sexually transmitted disease, harm to the education and welfare of unparented children, disagreeable responses to the undesirable body odors of others, and the spread of addiction by example to those who wish to minimize unnecessary temptations, are all examples of hostility by others who may not have achieved equal illumination from their inner lights.
 Over centuries of observed experience, societies have reached comparatively similar views on what behavior should be prohibited by force, or discouraged by social pressure.
 Societies which reach these conclusions may hold themselves open to discussion, but often assert a right to punish those who violate the codes without offering plausible arguments beyond merely mystical ones, closed to debate.

 Penn's response to such critiques was of the nature of insisting that Quakers obey the law unless the law insists on behavior prohibited by their religion.
 Within the realm of unwritten societal pressures, Penn was more relaxed.
-Sometimes he urged bizarre behavior having to do with hats and clothing, as a silent reproach to society on some issue, but in general he urged that Quakers consider themselves Protestant Christians as a general guide to behavior.
+Sometimes he urged bizarre behavior having to do with hats and clothing, as a silent reproach to society on some issue, but in general, he urged that Quakers consider themselves Protestant Christians as a general guide to behavior.
 A century after he died, most Quakers were abandoning plain dress and plain speech as not plain at all, but ostentatious.
-Pointless and therefor ostentatious eccentricity could be harmful to the occasional truly important witness about such things as conscientious objection to war.
-If considered purpose is to be taken seriously, eccentric behavior about trivial issues is to be avoided.
+Pointless and therefore ostentatious eccentricity could be harmful to the occasional truly important witness about such things as conscientious objection to war.
+If the considered purpose is to be taken seriously, eccentric behavior about trivial issues is to be avoided.